-Click the Print File Directly icon to send the entire document to the default
+Click the Print File Directly icon to send the entire document to the default printer defined for your computer.

 You can change the action of the Print File Directly icon to send the document to the printer defined for the document instead of the default printer for the computer.
 Go to Tools > Options > Load/Save > General and select the Load printer settings with the document option.